COS UCA Job Catalog

 This position is a joint grader and office hour position.

-• Attend and actively participate in 1-hour staff meeting on Zoom each week (Mon 4:30-5:30pm for Spring 2023)
+• Attend and actively participate in 1-hour, in-person staff meeting each week (Mon 4:30-5:30pm for Spring 2025)

 • Prep for hosting office hours each week (i.e. do assignment yourself, ~2 hours/week)